 What the Game proves to you is that something magical can happen within just one hour of starting to learn PhotoReading.
 Your mind really does know where certain words appear on any page.
 It’s taken in a huge amount of information without deliberate concentration or memorisation.

-Bear in mind that CDs two to eight build on what you learn on CD one, so that by CD eight you’ll be an expert PhotoReader — yet you can get some value even after using just the first CD.
+Bear in mind that recordings two to eight build on what you learn during lesson one, so that by lesson eight you’ll be an expert PhotoReader — yet you can get some value even after using just the first lesson.